DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/25 Time Zone Support.md

-**Scheduler** displays all appointments in the client time zone.
-To change this default behavior, you can specify a different time zone in the [timeZone](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#timeZone) property.
+The **Scheduler** displays all appointments in the client time zone.
+To change this default behavior, specify a different time zone in the [timeZone](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#timeZone) property.
 It accepts values from the <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones" target="_blank">IANA database</a>.
-In this tutorial, the 'Europe/Berlin' time zone is used.
+In this tutorial, the "Europe/Berlin" time zone is used.

-Additionally, we will allow users to edit time zones of individual appointments.
-For this, enable the **editing**.[allowTimeZoneEditing](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/#allowTimeZoneEditing) property.
+Users can edit the time zones of individual appointments.
+To enable this functionality, set the **editing**.[allowTimeZoneEditing](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/#allowTimeZoneEditing) option to **true**.

 ---
 ##### jQuery